Gilded sapphire: Description

 The gilded sapphire is 8 to 10 cm long and weighs 4 to 5 g.
 Both sexes have a medium length, straight, coral red bill with a black tip.
 Adult males are mostly iridescent golden-green, with a pale rufous chin and a glittering golden-bronze tail.
 Adult females are almost the same, but duller overall and with a grayish lower belly.
 Juveniles are like the adult female with buff fringes on the feathers of the head.

 Distribution and habitat

 The gilded sapphire is found in northeastern to south central Bolivia, essentially all of Paraguay and Uruguay, central and southeastern Brazil, and northern Argentina.
 It inhabits open landscapes such as savannah with scattered trees, the edges and clearings of forests, plantations, and gardens.
 It is most numerous at elevations between 400 and 800 m.
 It is regularly found down to 200 m and up to 1000 m, and locally even higher.

 Behavior

 Movement

-The gilded sapphire appears to be generally sedentary, but it is migratory in parts of Brazil and adjacent Boliva.
+The gilded sapphire appears to be generally sedentary, but it is migratory in parts of Brazil and adjacent Bolivia.
 Its movements elsewhere, if any, are poorly understood.